 Contactless Mobile Payments

-We’re looking at how mobile phones are used to make payments.
+We’ve been looking at how mobile phones are used to make payments.
 Find out more

 Paying for things in shops by simply holding your mobile phone against a reader is becoming more common.
 Payments like these are known as contactless mobile payments, and their use is expected to increase further in the UK.
 We expect this to happen as: